 Possibly worse than the visual impact of the pylons is the devastation that the construction traffic will cause on the Galloway’s narrow country roads.
 Not everyone will live in a home where they can see the pylons but most people will be affected by the construction traffic transporting, concrete, new road building materials, pylons, construction equipment, machinery and felled trees (approx. 440 acres of Forestry Commission land will have to be cleared).
 There will also be an impact from air pollution and noise even though the Scottish Ministers are content that it is acceptable to scope out the operational effects of traffic and transport.
 Transport Scotland in their response to the scoping opinion issued by the Scottish Ministers to SPEN stated "We note that noise and air quality/dust effects associated with temporary construction traffic are to be scoped out of the assessment.
 This is on the basis that the KTR Project will be accessed via a number of geographically distinct roads and access points.
 Transport Scotland is in agreement with this assumption"

-These are the roads that will be affected and this upheaval will last for up to four years but the resulting damage could last for many more.
+These are the roads that will be affected and this upheaval will last for five years or more and the resulting damage could last for many more.

 As well as the above roads, new tracks will be built to make access for the pylon sites.
 Some of the roads and existing access tracks may have to be strengthened, widened, and new passing places built which will be necessary to accommodate the construction traffic.

-To see the access routes have a look at the KTR Project, Consultation Round Three Document click here which shows all the access routes and the sites of the pylons.
+To see the access routes have a look at the Glenlee to Tongland Planning Application, Chapter 13, Traffic & Transport, click here which shows all the access routes and the sites of the pylons.
 It is a large document and may take a while to download.